 MONA ADAMS WINSTON [MAW]: That’s okay, that’s okay.
 I was just reminiscing about my mother, who was Addrena Matthews Adams Squires, and she was born in Madison.
 She’s ninety years old, week before last, October twenty-fifth.
 And she went to school in Madison.
 We still had, actually, relatives that lived in the Greenbush, the ‘Bush area as I was growing up, that we went to visit on West Washington Avenue.

 I think now, looking back, knowing that we could just walk down Lakeside Street and go to Al’s Pharmacy, which was right by our school, Franklin [Elementary] School, which I went to from kindergarten through eighth grade at the time.
 Across the street was the hardware store, Koltes & Esser Hardware Store, and we’d go in there and buy our fishing bobbers and lines and all that and just look around.
-Nowadays we’ve got Home Depot and Menard’s and all those places.
+It was just, ya know nowadays we’ve got Home Depot and Menard’s and all those places.
 Well we had the little hardware store.

 Next to that was Bernie’s Grocery Store where sometimes my cousins and I, we’d get money together and buy a pound of hamburger, and take it home, and we’d make hamburgers for everybody.
-And everything, it was pretty close by, and a walkable distance.
+And so everything, it was pretty close by, and a walkable distance.
 And that was our little world.
+I don't know...

 INTERVIEWER: What year would that have been?

-MAW: Well, Mama was born in 1927, so we had figured that they must have moved up probably in 1925 or so.
+MAW: Well, Mom was born in 1927, so we had figured that they must have moved up probably in 1925 or so.
 It was just a couple years before Mom was born.
-And just knowing some of our background—when my grandmother was born, her name was Mamie Taylor Matthews, and she was born in 1885 to a full-blooded Choctaw mother and an African-American father.
+And just knowing some of our background—ya know when my grandmother was born, her name was Mamie Taylor Matthews, and she was born in 1885 to a full-blooded Choctaw mother and an African-American father.
 So we always knew she looked a little different.
-She had really straight, gray—well, her hair was kind of grayish-black—really straight hair, and we’d play in her hair all the time. (laughs)
+She had really straight, gray—well, her hair was kind of grayish-black—really straight hair, and we’d play in her hair all the time ya know. (laughs)

-MAW: Yeah, just decided it was time to sell it once I moved my mother down here [to Mississippi].
+MAW: Yeah, just decided it was you know time to sell it once I moved my mother down here [to Mississippi].
+We have another home in Madison that my partner and I can go to.
 That was the family home for sixty-five years.
 And remembering my grandmother, my Nana—that’s what we’d call her, N-a-n-a, Nana.
 She’d be in the kitchen, frying chicken, making homemade biscuits, and yellow cake with chocolate frosting.

 I enjoyed living in Madison.
 I was able to be on a lot of community boards and committees.
 I love seeing the city grow.
-I just loved living across from Monona Terrace, and to watch that come up from the ground, be built.
+I just loved living across from Monona Terrace, and to watch that come up from the ground, ya know just be built.
 In 1997 when it opened, my mother and I both volunteered that summer to work there.
-And then I believe it was the next year, that fall, I actually found out there was an opening on the board of directors and applied for it through the mayor’s office, and was on the board from 1997 until I retired from the board.
+And then I believe it was the next year, that fall, I actually is when I found out there was an opening on the board of directors and applied for it through the Mayor’s office, and was on the board from 1997 until I retired from the board.
 I was the chair in 2013.
-And that was just kind of neat when you actually see something be built from the ground up and then you end up being the chair of the board for the building.
+And that was just kind of neat when you actually see something be built from the ground up and then you end up being the chair of the board for the building, ya know.
 That was cool.

 INTERVIEWER: On what street?